 What You’ll Need

 Building a solar charging station is surprisingly simple because the components are now very efficient.
 All you need is power generation, power conversion, power storage, and the cables in between.
-All the parts can be bought on Amazon from a variety of manufacturers, so compare prices and amperage until you find the right combination for your budget and power generation needs.
+All the parts can be bought on Amazon from various manufacturers, so compare prices and amperage until you find the right combination for your budget and power generation needs.

 - Portable Solar Panels